harmeetsaimbhi/YelpDataSetAnalysis/README.md

-# YoutubeDataMining
+# YelpDataAnalysis
-Large Scale data mining on Youtube Dataset using Spark and Hadoop
+Large Scale data mining on Yelp Dataset using Spark and Hadoop